kitamura-felipe/RSNASpotlight2021/README.md

 #### Step 5: Click on train and wait for it to finish.
 It may take a while for the training to start.

-After trainingm, experiment 1 should look like this:
+After training, experiment 1 should look like this:

 ![Screenshot](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/images/experiment1.png)

 Notice that the accuracy is not as good as one may expect from a machine learning model.
-This is dus to the limited number of cases in this experiment (30 normal + 30 hemorrhage)
+This is due to the limited number of cases in this experiment (30 normal + 30 hemorrhage)

 #### Step 6: Repeat steps 3 to 5, but now load the [file for Experiment 2 here](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/experiments/experiment2.tm?raw=true)